dfgordon/vscode-language-merlin6502/README.md

 Language support for Merlin 8/16/16+/32 assembly language for the 6502 family of processors in Visual Studio Code, with extras for Apple II.

-*latest features*: LSP implementation, simplified operand completions
+*latest features*: disk image support, analysis and parsing patches

 * Conforms to choice of Merlin version and processor target
 * Resolves labels across project workspace
 * Comprehensive highlights, completions, and hovers
 * Completions and hovers for Apple II soft switches, ROM routines, etc.
-* Insert disassembly from emulator memory
+* Insert disassembly from emulator memory and disk images
-* Transfer source code to and from emulators
+* Transfer source code to and from emulators and disk images
 * Diagnostics to identify errors and gotchas
 * Options : see `Ctrl+Comma` -> `Extensions` -> `Merlin 6502`
 * Commands: see `Ctrl+P` -> `merlin6502`